m-jahn/R-notebook-crispri-lib/README.md

 Our paper was published as [Pooled CRISPRi screening of the cyanobacterium Synechocystis sp PCC 6803 for enhanced industrial phenotypes](https://www.nature.com/articles/s41467-020-15491-7) in Nature Communications!
 The preprint is available at [BioRxiv.org](https://www.biorxiv.org/content/10.1101/823534v2).

+### Related publications

+1. The second, new CRISPRi library in cyanobacteria with more sgRNAs per target is currently prepared for publication.
+2. The first CRISPRi library in cyanobacteria was published in [Yao et al., Nature Communications, 2020](https://www.nature.com/articles/s41467-020-15491-7).
+The preprint is available at [BioRxiv.org](https://www.biorxiv.org/content/10.1101/823534v2).

 ### Overview

 This repository contains data processing pipelines for the analysis of **CRISPRi repression library** data.
 The experiments were primarily carried out in the model cyanobacterium *Synechocystis sp.* PCC 6803.
 The repository contains raw data, processed data and R notebooks (`*.Rmd`) for: